Anal Fissure

 An acute anal fissure is one that lasts for a short time.
 It often heals within 6 weeks with simple treatment.
 It may heal when constipation is treated.

-A chronic anal fissure is one that lasts for 6 weeks or more.
+A chronic anal fissure lasts for 6 weeks or more.
 This may need more treatment, such as surgery.

 If your anal fissure doesn’t heal well, you may have a problem with anal pressure because of the sphincter muscle.
 This prevents blood from flowing normally through the blood vessels in the anus.
 The reduced blood flow prevents healing.
 Treatment may include medicine to put on the fissure and botulinum toxin shots (injections).
 These can help with blood flow and may help an anal fissure heal.